Project Overview

 Your goal is to propose a use of agentic AI that would positively impact a company/organization you are deeply familiar with, or support a startup/project idea you have.
 Here are a few examples of topics:

-4. An AI agent that helps students choose courses to bid for at Kellogg given their career goals.
+- Helping students choose courses to bid for at Kellogg given their career goals, as well as ratings of classes.

 Deliverable